Author: Allison Tadros, MD. West Virginia University.

 Figure 1.
 Anatomy of the testicle. http://sjrhem.ca/rcp-the-acute-scrotum/

 Normally the testicle is anchored within the scrotum by the tunica vaginalis, which surrounds the testicle and attaches posteriorly to the scrotal wall and epididymis.
 The tunica vaginalis consists of a visceral and parietal layer with an interposed potential space.
 This potential space allows the testicle to rotate about the spermatic cord within the tunica vaginalis if a firm posterior scrotal attachment is lacking.
 When the tunica vaginalis attaches higher up on the spermatic cord, the testicle can move and twist within the scrotum (“bell-clapper” deformity).
 This places the testicle and spermatic cord at risk for torsion.

 The appendix testes are embryonic remnants that have no known function and are located on the upper pole of the testicle.
 The appendix testes are prone to torsion as well, and present with symptoms that can mimic torsion of the testicle.

 - Perform a focused history and physical examination

-- Order an ultrasound to assess for the presence or absence of vascular flow if the diagnosis is unclear.
+- Order or perform an ultrasound with Doppler flow to assess for the presence or absence of vascular flow if the diagnosis is unclear.